 We ate breakfast at the Denver Biscuit Company.
 There are several locations, but the one we visited was in the Stanley Marketplace, a food court/mall built into what used to be the Stanley Aviation manufacturing plant.

 We both ordered bacon and eggs with a biscuit on the side.
-Sally got strawberry jam and I got raspberry.
+My wife got strawberry jam and I got raspberry.
 Both were tangy and better than usual jams.
 We also ordered a biscuit cinnamon roll.
 It came late, so we got it to go, which was fine because it was huge (and tasty).

 We walked around the mall a bit after we ate, but this art exhibit was the most exciting thing we saw.